konashevich/HunyuanOCR/README.md

 ## 📊 Evaluation

+> **Note**: Evaluation metrics for competing methods are taken from official reports when available; otherwise, they are reproduced using competitor models or interfaces with the recommended standard instructions.

 ### Text Spotting Performance on In-house Benchmark

 | Model Type | Methods | Overall | Art | Doc | Game | Hand | Ads | Receipt | Screen | Scene | Video |